hoxo-m/githubinstall/README.md

 2: No (Cancel)
 ```

-`githubinstall()` suggests the GitHub repositry from package names, and asks whether you want to execute the installation.
+`githubinstall()` suggests the GitHub repository from package names, and asks whether you want to execute the installation.

-Furthermore, you may succeed in installing packages from a faint memory.
+Furthermore, you may succeed in installing packages from a faint memory because our package automatically correct its spelling by fuzzy string search.

 ```r